Updated maps of El Niño/La Niña effects on temperature, rainfall, and pressure

 Methodology

-I used monthly mean ERA5 data for sea surface temperature (SST), 2-metre temperature, and (total) precipitation.
+I used monthly mean ERA5 data for sea surface temperature (SST), 2-metre temperature, (total) precipitation, and sea level pressure.
 All the data were downloaded for the period 1976–2026 (up to February only), and I linearly detrended all the data at the grid point level.
 The Niño 3.4 index was computed as the area-averaged SST anomaly between 170 and 120 deg.
 West, and from 5 deg.
 S to 5 deg.
-N.
+N. Statistical significance was estimated through bootstrapping, where the elements of the Niño 3.4 index time series were drawn randomly with replacement 100 times.
+Significance at the 5% level occurs when the actual correlation is outside the interval between the 2.5th and 97.5th percentiles of the boostrapped series.

 Legg igjen en kommentar